 \subsection{Generalization}

-As with every learning based approach, the quality of the solution is influenced by the nature of the dataset used for training.
-In our work, with the explicit goal of assessing the ability to learn and generalize, during training we kept $P_f=0.1$ and $B=2$, and used the same underlying graph topology, i.e., complete graphs with vertices uniformly scattered in the unit square.
-With these premises, it is essential to assess how the proposed architecture can generalize to instances characterized by new parameters.
-We experimented generalization from two different angles: generalization of graph sizes and unseen budgets.
-The ability to generalize with respect to these two parameters is not only important for robustness, but also to expedite training, especially when it comes to graph size, as larger instances require more time to generate solutions with the MCTS algorithm used for training.
-As pointed out in Section \ref{training}, during training we only considered graphs with 20, 30, and 40 vertices.
+As with any learning-based approach, the quality of the solution depends heavily on the nature of the training dataset.
+In our work, with the explicit goal of assessing the model’s ability to learn and generalize, we trained using a fixed failure probability $P_f = 0.1$ and budget $B = 2$, employing the same underlying graph topology, i.e., complete graphs with vertices uniformly distributed in the unit square.
+Given these premises, it is essential to evaluate how well the proposed architecture generalizes to instances characterized by new parameters.
+We investigated generalization from two perspectives: varying graph sizes and previously unseen budgets.
+The ability to generalize across these parameters is important not only for robustness but also to accelerate training, particularly with respect to graph size, since larger instances require significantly more time to generate solutions using the MCTS algorithm employed during training.
+As noted in Section \ref{training}, our training data consisted solely of graphs with 20, 30, and 40 vertices.

-For generalizing with respect to size, we saw in Table \ref{table:results}, within a certain size range, equally competitive performance.
-For example, we pushed our model to the high end of what we have seen in SOPCC literature (e.g., up to 70 vertices) and found that the generalization is quite effective in terms of reward performance.
-However, due to the sigmoid problem previously described and well known in literature, for larger problem instances the model requires a tuned $P_f$ value.
-This means that, as displayed in Table \ref{table:results}, if one feeds the model with a desired $P_f$ value, for unseen problem instances we get solutions with failure probabilities significantly exceeding the limit.
-This problem can however be remedied by feeding the model with a $P_f$ value smaller than the desired one.
-Note that this hyperparametrization process is necessary also when using the exact method \cite{MILP} and is not a limitation unique to the method we present.
-Table \ref{table:unseen_sizes} shows how by adjusting the $P_f$ value in unseen problem instances GNN-MCTS manages to successfully solve the problem matching the originally desired failure rate.
+For generalization with respect to size, we observed in Table \ref{table:results} that within a certain size range, the model delivers equally competitive performance.
+For example, we pushed our model to the high end of what is seen in the SOPCC literature (e.g., up to 70 vertices) and found that generalization is quite effective in terms of reward performance.
+However, due to the sigmoid issue described earlier, for larger problem instances the model requires tuning of the $P_f$ value.
+Specifically, as shown in Table \ref{table:results}, when feeding the model a desired $P_f$ value for unseen problem instances, the solutions can have failure probabilities that significantly exceed the limit.
+This issue can be remedied by providing the model with a $P_f$ value smaller than the desired one.
+Note that this hyperparameter tuning process is also necessary when using the exact method \cite{MILP} and is not a limitation unique to our method.
+Table \ref{table:unseen_sizes} demonstrates how, by adjusting the $P_f$ value in unseen problem instances, GNN-MCTS successfully meets the originally desired failure rate.